-AMENDMENTS
+: AMENDMENTS

 Except as otherwise specifically provided in these bylaws, the bylaws of this corporation may be amended or new bylaws adopted upon the approval of a majority of all directors in office.
 If an amendment is to be approved at a meeting of the board of directors, 30 days’ notice of the meeting must be given by the chairman of the board, the president, or at least 20 percent of the directors then in office.
 The notice must state that the purpose of the meeting is to consider a proposed amendment to the bylaws and contain or be accompanied by a copy or summary of the amendment.
 This corporation shall keep at its principal office a copy of the bylaws, as amended, which shall be open to inspection by any board member at all reasonable times during office hours.
 All amendments shall comply with Article XI of this bylaws and any state and federal statutes and regulations governing charter public schools in Missouri.